Pfaff 1222, Pfaff 1222E Repair and Dial Operation - 1222 Pfaff Vintage Machines be careful with that dial!

 See the second image below.
 I want to note I keep on getting threads wrapped up in here, I think it is due to the tray below the arm it collects debris and thread, and when I use the bobbin thread uptake the bobbin thread is picking up debris from the tray below and drawing it into the gear, so my advice is keep that tray clean!!!

 Threads that are trapped behind the bobbin case need to be fished out periodically.
 It is a flaw of these Pfaffs.
+I hav found that when I work so fast that at the point I draw up the thread fromthe bottom I am catching leftover bits of thread from my trimmings, those thread collect in the tray below.

 You can remove the bobbin enclosure door, to get a better look at the situation, and you can also remove the top throat plate so you can see the stuck thread even better, use a bright light to see the area.
 See step 2.b above.
 I located a video describing exactly what I have found common to this machine, titled: Sewing Machine Jammed or Running Slow?
 Fix it yourself.
 Here is the link if it’s still available: https://www.youtube.com/watch?v=vmlzbI-j25M